H-Studio logo

 What risks does using legaltech carry?

-The central risks include faulty AI outputs through hallucinations, unresolved liability questions, and strict data protection rules under GDPR and nDSG.
-AI hallucinations lead to false citations before courts, which is why human control at every critical process step remains indispensable.
+Faulty AI outputs through hallucinations, unresolved liability questions, and strict data-protection rules under GDPR and nDSG.
+Hallucinations have led to fabricated citations in court, which is why human control at every critical step remains indispensable.

 How do I find the right legaltech tool for my company?

-First analyse your legally relevant processes, prioritise by automation potential and risk, and then explicitly check providers for GDPR compliance, data storage location, and adaptability to your specific requirements.
+Analyse your legally relevant processes, prioritise by automation potential and risk, then check providers explicitly for GDPR compliance, data-storage location, and fit to your requirements.

 Is the introduction of legaltech in the DACH region complicated?

-Due to regulatory requirements like GDPR, notary obligations, and country-specific legal systems, professional consulting is advisable.
-For companies in the DACH region, specialised tools for digital foundings, compliance, and contract management nevertheless offer added value clearly outweighing the initial effort.
+Regulatory requirements (GDPR), notary obligations, and country-specific legal systems make professional advice worthwhile — but specialised tools for digital formation, compliance, and contract management still offer added value that clearly outweighs the initial effort.

 Keep reading